jengalas/pz-adventures-jekyll/_posts/2018/2018-09-12-acadia-adventures-2018-day-8.md

 {% include tracklog.html %}

 We met for dinner a little after 5:00 and walked down to Paddy's.
 Dad and I had the fish sandwich again, and Rich tried something new, the pork sandwich with cheese and slaw.
 Everything was very tasty!
 And we each had a Guinness.
 At one point, just after my father had been saying that he hadn't seen too many buses up here so far, a Martz bus passed by.
 Knowing that his coworker Ralph was driving for a trip to New England he joked "Hey I'll bet that's Ralph," and then a second later "Hey, that *is* Ralph!"
 He ran out of the restaurant to try to catch up with Ralph, which he did.
-They talked for a few minutes while Rich and i finished our drinks.
+They talked for a few minutes while Rich and I finished our drinks.

 {% include gallery.html gallery_id="gallery3" class="" %}